datatjej/tweet-sentifier/README.md

 [INSERT PROBLEMS WITH LEXICON-BASED UNSUPERVISED SENTIMENT ANALYSIS]

 In 2014, the first paper to use word embeddings for sentiment analysis on Twitter data was published.
 Tang et al. (2014:1) introduced a special method for creating word embeddings for tweets, arguing that existing word embedding learning algorithms like word2vec aren't suitable for capturing sentiment: *"These methods typically only  model the  context  information of words so that they cannot distinguish words with similar context but opposite sentiment polarity (e.g. good and bad)."* They incorporated sentiments into the embeddings by  mapping  each  n-gram to the sentiment polarity of the sentences in 10 million automcatically collected and annotated tweets.
-When applying their embeddings to a binary classification task, they achieve around the same accuracy as hand-crafted SOTA models (~ 85 %), which increases to 86.58% when combined with existing feature sets.
+When applying their embeddings to a binary classification task, they achieve around the same accuracy as hand-crafted SOTA models (~ 85 %), which increases to 86.58% when combined with existing hand-crafted feature sets.

 FUN FACTS:<br>
 - "Surprisingly though, the word *for* appeared as a top feature.
 A preliminary analysis revealed that the word *for* appears as frequently in positive tweets as it does in negative tweets.
 However, tweets containing phrases like *for you* and *for me* tend to be positive even in absence of of any other explicit prior polarity words" (Agarwal et al. 2011:36). <br>